Posts I owe your Request | HTTP Request Smuggling leads to Full Accounts takeover

 Introduction

-Peace be upon you all, this is actually my first writeup which going to be about a very interesting vulnerability, HTTP Request Smuggling, which I found in a private program which I was able to escalate it Full account takeover.
-I am going to share with you how to search for this vulnerability in a large scale and what the best tool and resource to utilize when testing for this vulnerability.
+Peace be upon you all, this is actually my first writeup which is going to be about a very interesting vulnerability, HTTP Request Smuggling, which I found in a private program, which I was able to escalate it to full account takeover.
+I am going to share with you how to search for this vulnerability on a large scale and what the best tool and resource to utilize when testing for this vulnerability.

-It begins almost when the amazing researcher James kettle announce his new research at DEFCON which address a new era of the HTTP request smuggling but this time for HTTP/2.
-I watched the video and I couldn’t understand any thing, So I went back and studied the previous version of this attack and I thought what about testing this “rare attack” as some people think before moving to the new one.
-I ended up finding this critical vulnerability at two different private programs.
+It begins almost when the amazing researcher James kettle announce his new research at DEFCON, which addresses a new era of the HTTP request smuggling but this time for HTTP/2.
+I watched the video, and I couldn’t understand anything, So I went back and studied the previous version of this attack, and I thought what about testing this “rare attack” as some people think, before moving to the new one.
+I ended up finding this critical vulnerability in two different private programs.

 About HTTP Request Smuggling